 - 3 Upnor Castle, High Street, Upnor, ME2 4XG, ☏ +44 1634 718742.
 Adults £5.80, children £3.70, concessions £3.70.

-- 4 Eastgate House Garden, High St..
+- 4 Eastgate House, High St. Sa-Su 10AM-4:15PM, and occasional other days.
 Eastgate House was built in late 16th century.
-The house is not open except for occasional events, but the garden is and has a Swiss chalet where Dickens used to write, moved here in the 1960s.
+The garden has a Swiss chalet where Dickens used to write, moved here in the 1960s.
 Eastgate House appears in Dicken's books as the Nun's House in The Mystery of Edwin Drood and Westgate in Pickwick Papers.
+The house was built in the 1590s for the Mayor of Rochester.
+Adult £6.50.

 - 5 Restoration House, 17-19 Crow Lane, ME1 1RF.
 Occasional opening.
 House and formal garden, dating from 1454.
 The house in still occupied and so is only open occasionally, usually Thursday and Friday in summer.
 Dickens used this as the basis for Satis House in Great Expectations. £7.50.